wxifaras/NL2SQL-Tools/README.md

 # SQL Server Schema Extractor

-A .NET library for extracting SQL Server database schemas and serializing them to JSON or YAML.
-The primary purpose of the JSON output is to inject the database schema directly into prompts for natural language to SQL (NL2SQL).
+A .NET library that extracts SQL Server database schemas and converts them to JSON.
+The JSON output is designed for use in prompts, allowing large language models (LLMs) to translate natural language queries into SQL statements.

 ## Features